Kinkazma/LunarLightsensorMenuBar/SECURITY.md

 This project is delivered **as is** with no guarantee of updates, bug fixes or security patches.
 Use the latest commit from this repository if you wish to track changes.

 ## Reporting Security Issues
 If you believe you have found a vulnerability, please open a GitHub issue.
-There is no formal response schedule, but issues will be reviewed when possible.
-Include as much detail as you can so the problem can be reproduced.